CSCI4100U/Lab01/README.md

 _**Note:**  The biggest advantage of running in the Terminal/Command Prompt is that you can manually hot reload the application, which is necessary when some changes are made to the code._

 ### Creating and Running a Flutter Project Within VS Code
-Create a new Flutter project, called lab01b, by selecting Command Palette… from the View menu, and typing Flutter: New Project.
-Next, run your AVD by selecting Command Palette… from the View menu, and typing Flutter: Launch Emulator.
-Finally, run the project using Start Debugging from the Debug menu (or F5).
+Create a new Flutter project, called lab01b, by selecting `Command Palette…` from the `View` menu, and typing `Flutter: New Project`.
+Next, run your AVD by selecting `Command Palette…` from the `View` menu, and typing `Flutter: Launch Emulator`.
+Finally, run the project using Start Debugging from the Debug menu (or `F5`).
 VS Code will give you the option to open the Dev Tools web page.
 It is recommended that you do, so that you can explore the widget tree while debugging.

 Regardless of which way you created the project, run the application, and explore the code in lib/main.dart.